tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 ## six principles of persuasion

-- **reciprocity** this is basically the old biblical principle due unto others as you would have them do unto you.
+- **reciprocity** this is basically the old biblical principle *do unto others as you would have them do unto you.*
-  - put into action: the right order is important, offer something first then ask for what you want
+  - put into action: if you want to get something, give something. the right order is important: offer something first then ask for what you want
   - t’s possible to use this principle of reciprocity by doing favors for others, helping people, publicly praising others and generally working in such a way as to build up a bank of social obligations owed to you.
 Each of these obligations will be settled at some point, probably to your advantage.
 Of course, if you’re too over the top with this type of behavior, it will cease to work.

 - **Authority** we tend to follow the advice of experts.
 We have more Trust in a doctor who is wearing a white coat and displaying diplomas on their wall.